Device Storage (upcoming)

 Saving Non-String Values

 Device storage only accepts strings.
-You can stringify on write and parse on read if you want to save other types.
+You can stringify on write and parse on read if you want to work with other types.

 // Save an object (stringify on write)